 Day 8 -

-You may also enjoy a day trip into the desert with quad bikes (the local name for ATVs) or a boat trip departing from neighboring Walvis Bay to see marine species such as pelicans, flamingos, cape fur seals and Southern Right Whales.
+Explore the town on your own, or enjoy a morning boat trip departing from neighboring Walvis Bay to see marine species such as pelicans, flamingos, cape fur seals, and Southern Right Whales.
+Enjoy local oysters and drinks on the tour.

-Our guide will help make arrangements for you today if you would like, or you may prefer to rest and relax after a very busy week of hiking and biking.
+Our guide will help make arrangements for you today if you would like, or you may prefer to rest and relax after a very busy week of touring.

 Day 9 -